 - If you were at one time a believer in the Christian God, what caused you to deny his existence?

-Reason and better arguments, although at this point I don’t deny that existence per se.
-Many Christians think that something “bad” must have happened for us atheists who turned away, and that may be true in some cases.
+Reason and better arguments.
+Many Christians think that something “bad” must have happened for us who turned away, and that may be true in some cases.
 But not for me.
 I enjoyed my faith and theology and the fellowship of believers.
 There were a couple of factors that propelled me to maintain that faith for longer than I might have.
 At the end of the day, it wasn’t any atheist that swayed me away, but Christianity itself.
-Just look at all the denominations, the varying interpretations, but how everyone believes they have the “right” version.
+Just look at all the denominations and various interpretations.
 That’s a bit of a simplification of my reasons, but it’s a start.
 That everybody was pretending to know things they really didn’t, and I was too, and that there is nothing reliable about faith to reach correct conclusions.
 Now I’ve reached a point that, given that there is no unambiguous concept of what constitutes “god,” I don’t deny that existence; I don’t understand what is even meant by it, and I don’t think believers making the argument really do either.

 - Do you believe the world would be better off without religion?